 The semester abroad as a compulsory component of the Master's program in Business Information Systems (M.Sc.)

-Anchoring in the examination regulations of the Master's programme
+Embodiment in the examination regulations of the Master's program

 According to the examination regulations for the bilingual Master's programme in Business Information Systems at the University of Duisburg-Essen dated 12 September 2013, the semester abroad or the stay abroad is a compulsory part of the programme: